 Result: Converts all last_name values to lowercase.

-SELECT LENGTH(product_name) AS name_length
+SELECT CHAR_LENGTH(product_name) AS name_length

 FROM products;